nicholaswmin/dyno/README.md

 > This should be the preferred method when running this as part
 > of a test suite.

+### Not a load-testing tool

+This is not a stress-testing tool.
+Stress-tests are far more complex and require a near-perfect replication of an actual production environment.

+This is a prototyping tool that helps testing whether some prototype idea is worth proceeding with or if it has unworkable performance issues.

+It's original purpose was for benchmarking a module prototype that heavily interacts with `Redis`.

+It's not meant for side-to-side benchmarking of synchronous code either, [Google's Tachometer][tachometer] might be a better fit there.

 ## Tests

 install deps: